POL1131 : Studying Political Economy: Ideas, Theories and Skills

 Teaching Rationale And Relationship

-Lectures – The lectures will provide students with an introduction to the subject and overview of the key issues and debates in Political Economy.
+Lectures – The lectures will provide students with an introduction to the subject and an overview of the key thinkers, issues and debates in Political Economy.
 This will provide the basis for self-directed study and seminar discussion.

 The format of resits will be determined by the Board of Examiners